IBM/cognos-dancing-dashboard/README.md

  ## 5. Analyze the Dashboard

  The dashboard displays both volatile and non-volatile data.
-Meaning, the static data is being read from the json spec(can also be read from any traditional database but for this pattern we restricted to read from json spec) and the real-time data is being read from the json spec through a random number generator(ideally can be read from IoT device data through REST API's).
-Here we are generating the live(real-time) data using the Random function from java script.
+Meaning, the static data is being read from the JSON specification (can also be read from any traditional database but for this pattern we restricted to read from json spec) and the real-time data is being read from the json spec through a random number generator (ideally can be read from IoT device data through REST API's).
+Here we are generating the live (real-time) data using the Random function from java script.
 This dashboard is primarily useful for automobile manufacturing unit plant engineer who would want to monitor the devices at real-time.
 For example, if any of these metrics or combinations of the metrics (Pressure/Temperatur/Vibration) go beyond the threshold points, then the plant engineer would take a call to bring devices down for maintenance.

 # Sample output